cjvanlissa/fair_theory/abstract.md

 To address these limitations, we introduce *FAIR theory*:
 A standard for specifying theories as Findable, Accessible, Interoperable, and Reusable information artifacts.
-FAIR theories are Findable in well-established archives, Accessible in practical terms and in terms of their ability to be understood, Interoperable for specific purposes, e.g., to guide control variable selection, and
+FAIR theories are Findable in well-established archives, Accessible in terms of availability and their ability to be understood, Interoperable for specific purposes, such as selecting control variables, and
 Reusable so that they can be iteratively improved through collaborative efforts.
-This paper adapts the FAIR principles for theory, reflects on the FAIRness of contemporary theoretical practices in psychology, introduces a workflow for FAIRifying theory, and explores FAIR theories’ potential impact in terms of reducing research waste, enabling meta-research on the structure and development of theories, and incorporating theory into reproducible research workflows – from hypothesis generation to simulation studies.
+This paper adapts the FAIR principles for theory, reflects on the FAIRness of contemporary psychological practices, introduces a workflow for FAIRifying theory, and discusses FAIR theories’ potential impact in terms of reducing research waste, enabling meta-research on theories' structure and development, and incorporating theory into reproducible research workflows – from hypothesis generation to simulation studies.
-We make use of well-established open science infrastructure, including Git for version control, GitHub for collaboration, and Zenodo for archival and search indexing.
-By applying the principles and infrastructure that have already revolutionized sharing of data and publications to theory, we establish a sustainable, transparent, and collaborative approach to theory development.
-FAIR theory equips scholars with a standard for systematically specifying and refining theories, bridging a critical gap in open research practices and supporting the renewed interest in theory development in psychology and beyond.
+FAIR theory constitutes framework for specifying and refining theories, bridging a critical gap in open scholarly practices and supporting the renewed interest in theory development in psychology and beyond.
-FAIR theory provides a structured, cumulative framework for theory development, increasing efficiency and potentially accelerating the pace of cumulative knowledge acquisition.
+FAIR theory builds on existing open science principles and infrastructures to provide a structured, cumulative framework for theory development, potentially increasing efficiency and potentially accelerating the pace of cumulative knowledge acquisition.